DarklightGames/skin_mesh_to_bone/README.md

-# Skin Mesh to Bones
+# Skin Mesh to Bone
 Simple Blender add-on to skin all selected meshes to a bone on the active armature.